Rallies, seminars mark Kashmir Solidarity Day in twin cities

 -

-Rallies, seminars mark Kashmir Solidarity Day in twin citiesFebruary 06, 2017Print : Islamabad
+Rallies, seminars mark Kashmir Solidarity Day in twin citiesFebruary 06, 2017Print : National

 The JI central naib ameer Mian Muhammad Aslam, JI parliamentary leader in the National Assembly Sahibzada Tariqullah and Islamabad ameer Zubair Farooq Khan led a Kashmir and Ummat-e-Rasool (peace be upon him) rally at Karachi Company .
 The participants of the rally also made a human chain to demonstrate that the Pakistani nation was united in its stance on Kashmir and they are with their Kashmiri brethren in the difficult time.